 Polar lows are not uncommon in the Sea of Japan, forming when deep, cold air masses from Eurasia flow out over relatively warm ocean.
 They are frequent enough to warrant a climatology (Yanase and co-authors 2016).
-A satellite image of one such storm is shown in Figure 14.
+A satellite image of one such storm is shown in Figure $1\frac{43}{3}$ .

-Figure 14: Polar low over the northern Sea of Japan, 02:13 GMT 20 December, 2009 as captured by the MODIS imager on NASA's Terra satellite.
+Figure 143: Polar low over the northern Sea of Japan, 02:13 GMT 20 December, 2009 as captured by the MODIS imager on NASA's Terra satellite.

 The cyclone traveled almost due south from this point, striking the Hokkaido region of Japan, near Sapporo, with gale-force winds and heavy snow.
-As with other cyclops, it formed in an environment of deep convection under a cold low aloft.
+As with other X-cyclonecyclops, it formed in an environment of deep convection under a cold low aloft.

-The development of the cutoff cyclone aloft was complex, as shown by the sequence of 400 hPa maps displayed in Figure 15.
-These are 00 GMT charts at 1-day intervals beginning on December 11th and ending on the 20th, about the time of the image in Figure 14.
+The development of the cutoff cyclone aloft was complex, as shown by the sequence of 400 hPa maps displayed in Figure 154.
+These are 00 GMT charts at 1-day intervals beginning on December 11th and ending on the 20th, about the time of the image in Figure 143.
 A large polar vortex is centered in northern central Russia on the 11th but sheds a child low southeastward on the 12th and 13th, becoming almost completely cutoff on the 14th.
 The parent low drifts westward during this time.
 The newly formed cutoff cyclone meanders around in isolation from the 15th through the 17th, but becomes wrapped up with a system propagating in to the domain from the east on the 18th.
 By the 20th, a small-scale cutoff cyclone is drifting southward over the northern Sea of Japan, and it is this upper cutoff that spawns the polar low.

-Figure 15: Sequence of 400 hPa geopotential height (km) charts at 1-day intervals from 00 GMT on December 11th (a) to 00 GMT on December 20th (j).
+Figure 154: Sequence of 400 hPa geopotential height (km) charts at 1-day intervals from 00 GMT on December 11th (a) to 00 GMT on December 20th (j).
 The charts span from 0° to 180° longitude and from 10° to 70° latitude.
 From ERA-5 reanalyses.

-The 950 hPa height field and the V{om} field at 00 GMT on December 20th are shown in Figure 15..

-At this time, the surface low is developing rapidly and moving southward into a region of high potential intensity.
+The 950 hPa height field and the $V{pm}$ field at 00 GMT on December 20th are shown in Figure 15.
+As with the previous polar low case, the $V{pm}$ uses a threshold of 30 ms-1.
+At this time, the surface low is developing rapidly and moving southward into a region of high thermodynamic potential intensity.
 The latter reaches a maximum near the northwest coast of Japan, where the sea surface temperatures are larger.
-As with the two medicane cases and the other polar low case, the cyclop develops in a place where there is normally no potential intensity for surface flux-driven cyclones but for which the required potential intensity is created by the approach of a deep cold cyclone aloft.
+As with the two medicane cases and the other polar low case, the X-cyclonecyclop develops in a place where there is normally little or no thermodynamic potential intensity for surface flux-driven cyclones but for which the required thermodynamic potential intensity is created by the approach of a deep cold cyclone aloft.
 The reanalysis 750 hPa temperature (not shown) does have a local maximum at the location of the surface cyclone at this time.

-Figure 16: 950 hPa geopotential height (a; km) and V{pm} (b) at 00 GMT on 20 December, 2009.
+Figure 165: 950 hPa geopotential height (a; km) and $V{pm}$ (b) at 00 GMT on 20 December, 2009.
 In (b), the "L" marks the satellite-derived surface cyclone center.
 From ERA-5 reanalyses.